eserlxl/Arch-AI/README.md

 ### New AI Managers

 #### Construct Manager
-The Construct Manager controls all of the construction plans according to the necessity of the buildings.
+The Construct Manager controls all the construction plans according to the necessity of the buildings.

 #### Training Manager
-The Training Manager controls all of the unit productions except ships and traders.
+The Training Manager controls all the unit productions except ships and traders.

 #### Resource Manager
 The Resource Manager controls the field count, corral and workers.